lsst-sitcom/sitcomtn-136/README.rst

    :target: https://github.com/lsst-sitcom/sitcomtn-136/actions/

 ########################################
-Calibration of the Rubin absolute timing
+Calibration of the Rubin Absolute Timing
 ########################################

 SITCOMTN-136
 ============

-geosync satellite
+This technote describes the tools and analysis to calibrate the absolute timing of the Rubin camera systems and shutters by measuring the position of geo-sychronous satellites.

 Links
 =====